Layr-Labs/eigenlayer-contracts/docs/core/accounting/SharesAccountingEdgeCases.md

 * [Shares Accounting](./SharesAccounting.md)

-## Fully Slashed for a Strategy (100% slashed)
+## Fully Slashed for a Strategy

-Within the context of a single Strategy, recall that the deposit scaling factor $k_n$ is defined as the following:
+Within the context of a single Strategy, recall that updates to the deposit scaling factor $k_n$ are defined as the following:

 $$
 k_{n+1} = \frac{s_n k_n m_n + d_n}{s_{n+1} l_{n+1} m_{n+1}}=\frac{s_n k_n l_n m_n + d_n}{(s_n+d_n)l_nm_n}
 $$

-We can see here that calculating $k_{n+1}$ can give us a divide by 0 error if $l_n$ or $m_n$ are equal to 0. \
+We can see here that calculating $k_{n+1}$ can give us a divide by 0 error if any of $(s_n + d_n)$, $l_n$, or $m_n$ are equal to 0.
+The $(s_n + d_n) = 0$ case should not arise because the `EigenPodManager` and `StrategyManager` will not report share increases in this case.
+However, the other two terms may reach 0:
-This situation occurs when an operator is 100% slashed for a given Strategy and their max magnitude $m_n = 0$.
+* When an operator is 100% slashed for a given strategy and their max magnitude $m_n = 0$
-Alternatively for a staker, if they have been slashed enough to have a beacon chain slashing factor of $l_n = 0$ then they will also be in the same situation.
+* When a staker's `EigenPod` native ETH balance is 0 _and_ their validators have all been slashed such that $l_n = 0$

-In either case, we know that since either the operator was fully slashed or the staker was fully slashed for beaconChainETHStrategy then
+In these cases, updates to a staker's deposit scaling factor will encounter a division by 0 error.
+In either case, we know that since either the operator was fully slashed or the staker was fully slashed for the `beaconChainETHStrategy` then their withdrawable shares $a_n = 0$.
-$a_n$ = 0.

-If $m_n = 0$ then any further deposits for a staker delegated to said operator are blocked and they cannot update their deposit shares $s_n$.
-As a staker who has existing depositShares, delegating to an operator who is fully slashed for that strategy will result in a revert.
-However, the staker can still delegate to the operator if they don't contain any shares for the Strategy which has a 0 max magnitude $m_n$.
-This is because delegation in EigenLayer is all or nothing of staker assets delegated to the operator.
-Undelegating from a fully slashed operator is still possible and a staker can redeposit more assets by undelegating or redelegating.
+In practice, if $m_n = 0$ for a given operator, then:
+1. Any staker who is already delegated to this operator _will be unable to deposit additional assets into the corresponding strategy_
+2. Any staker that currently holds deposit shares in this strategy and is NOT delegated to the operator _will be unable to delegate to the operator_

+Note that in the first case, it _is_ possible for the staker to undelegate, queue, and complete withdrawals - though as $a_n = 0$, they will not receive any withdrawable shares as a result.

+Additionally, if $l_n = 0$ for a given staker in the beacon chain ETH strategy, then **any further deposits of ETH or restaking of validators will not yield shares in EigenLayer.** This should only occur in extraordinary circumstances, as a beacon chain slashing factor of 0 means that a staker both has ~0 assets in their `EigenPod`, and ALL of their validators have been ~100% slashed on the beacon chain - something that happens only when coordinated groups of validators are slashed.
+If this case occurs, an `EigenPod` is essentially bricked - the pod owner should NOT send ETH to the pod, and should NOT point additional validators at the pod.

+These are all expected edge cases and their occurances and side effects are within acceptable tolerances.

 ## Upper Bound on Deposit Scaling Factor $k_n$